-For Blender 2.8 the previously available Tool Shelf buttons Flip Direction and Recalculate, typically used to fix inverted or incorrectly orientated surfaces that made meshes appear to be inside-out, have been moved to the main Mesh menu upper-left of the 3D View.
-As this is context sensitive it only appears in Edit Mode when editing mesh objects.
+For Blender 2.8+ the previously Tool Shelf buttons Flip Direction and Recalculate, typically used to flip inverted surfaces that made meshes appear inside-out, have been moved to the main Mesh menu upper-left of the 3D View.
+As the option is now context sensitive it only appears as a menu option in Edit Mode.

-To access the option and/or correct an inverted or inside-out face, first select the errant mesh element in the 3D View (Edit Mode selection) then from the Mesh menu click Normals then Flip Normals from the options that appear – Mesh » Normals » Flip Normals.
-The selected face/s will invert based on their current orientation.
+To access the option and/or correct an inside-out or inverted face, first select the errant mesh element in Edit Mode (using vertex, edge or face) and from the Mesh menu upper-left click Normals then Flip from the options that appear – Mesh » Normals » Flip.
+Alternatively use Alt + N to access the Normals context menu then select Flip.
+The highlighted inverted face/s will immediately invert based on their current orientation.

 Design note: when selecting errant faces using vertices or edges make sure all component elements are included to the degree that the inverted faces highlight.

 As an alternative to selectively inverting faces, or re-orientating a large mixed selection so everything points in one direction, inwards or outwards, use Recalculate Outside (Shift + N) or Recalculate Inside (Shift + Ctrl + N) options.
 To do this and force the orientation in one direction or the other, in Edit Mode select the entire mesh (A) and access the Mesh menu.
 Here select Normals » Recalculate Outside to flip faces/selections outwards, or Normals » Recalculate Inside to invert selections inwards – Mesh » Normals » Recalculate Outside/Inside.